Nebraska / County

 DMV Information

-Prairie Home residents handle licensing and registration through the Nebraska Department of Motor Vehicles, conveniently located in nearby Lincoln.
-All standard DMV services are accessible both in person and online.
+Residents of Prairie Home handle vehicle services through the Nebraska Department of Motor Vehicles, conveniently located in Lincoln.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Nebraska